EgisCorp/XDWorld/README.md

 #### 1. Fixed an intermittent rendering issue that caused RTT rendering on the globe to appear washed out.

 #### 2. Fixed issues with object selection and selection priority when POIs overlap.

+#### 3. Fixed an issue where Figure object images were rotated ([Issue #573](https://github.com/EgisCorp/XDWorld/issues/573))
+* Fixed an issue where overlapped images were rotated when a Figure object's size was changed using the Scale UI.

+#### 4. Fixed terrain edits not being applied when performed before terrain loading ([Issue #575](https://github.com/EgisCorp/XDWorld/issues/575))
+* Fixed an issue where terrain edits performed before the terrain finished loading were not applied.
+Terrain edits are now correctly applied once terrain loading is complete.

 ### 2.28.2 (2026/07/08)